Vansh921/Website/_posts/2020-07-15-torture-fest.md

 I have walked this Earth for around 17 years now.
 Sure, I haven't seen everything, not even close, but I do read a lot.
 And once, while reading random stuff, I came across the mentions of a species of animals.
 The species had a very special type of organisms.
-Their scientific name is _homo sapiens_ but commonly refer to them as humans.
+Their scientific name is _homo sapiens_ but we commonly refer to them as humans.

 Humans have been around for a long time and we have constantly evolved.
 It amazes me, the apparently impossible extent of human intellect.
 With every passing day, we develop something